ReemaSingh/CdMEC-A/README.md

 # CdMEC-A: Contextual mDNA Mobile Element Classifier - Analyzer

-CdMEC-A is a bioinformatic pipeline designed to analyze the genomic proximity between Antibiotic Resistance Genes (ARGs) and Mobile Genetic Elements (MGEs) in Clostridioides difficile.
+CdMEC-A is a bioinformatic pipeline designed to analyze the genomic proximity between Antibiotic Resistance Genes (ARGs) and Mobile Genetic Elements (MGEs) in *Clostridioides difficile*.
 It provides a high-throughput workflow from raw FASTA sequences to publication-quality genomic maps.

 ## License
 This project is licensed under the **GNU General Public License v3.0**.
 See the [LICENSE](LICENSE) file for details.